Jonathan-GC/API-OCPP-PORT/README.md

 ## License 📄

-Except from the documents in docs/v16 this repository is licensing under Apache 2.0 [LICENSE.md](LICENSE.md) para detalles
+Except from the documents in docs/v16 this repository is licensing under Apache 2.0 see [LICENSE.md](LICENSE.md) for more details